The Vehicle Registration Process For Ethiopia

 - A withholding tax

-There are exceptions to the some taxes, depending on the vehicles.
+There are exceptions to some taxes, depending on the vehicles.
 Passenger vehicles with more than 15 people are exempt from the excise tax.
-Those who carry more than ten but less than 15 are also exempt from the excise tax.
+Those who carry more than ten but less than 15 are exempt from the excise tax.
 That exception comes from extra duty taxes imposed on the vehicles upon entering the country.

 Rules of the Road